Dahlgren/node-playwithsix/README.md

 Commands are executed with current working directory as folder

+### Dependencies for mod

+`playwithsix dependencies mod1 mod2 mod3...`

+Show dependencies for one or more mods

 ### Download mod

 `playwithsix install mod1 mod2 mod3...`

 Install one or more mods

+Use `-p` or `--path` to specify a directory other than current working directory

 ### Outdated mod